kstrafe/Cxy-v0.1.0-draft.1/README.md

 Uses: void.

 Description:
-Resets all register states to the initial state.
+Resets all register states to the initial state with the exception of cntnt.

 	cntnt: "||this is data"
 	> inc mrk